proximax-storage/xpx-chain-devportal-docs/docs/support/community.md

 id: community
 title: Community
 ---
 After reading the docs, you probably have some unanswered questions.
-Most of the documentation and guides that the ProximaX Sirius-Chain Developer Center as of today have been added because our community saw the need.
+Most of the documentation and guides that the ProximaX Sirius Chain Developer Center as of today have been added because our community saw the need.

 Discover how the open source community works, and get started participating: